Joao4569/ocean-basket-restaurant/README.md

 5. Create and add "SECRET_KEY" variable to env.py file.
 6. Return to Heroku and create the "SECRET_KEY" variable using your secret key from the env.py file and click the "Add" button.
 7. Create a variable called "PORT" and set it's value to "8000" and then click the add button.
+8. Within the env.py file create the environment variable called "PORT" and allocate it the value of "8000".
-8. Reference env.py file in the settings.py file by fist importing the Operating System library in the settings.py file just under the first import in the file.
+9. Reference env.py file in the settings.py file by fist importing the Operating System library in the settings.py file just under the first import in the file.
-9. Next import the dj_database_url library just under.
+10. Next import the dj_database_url library just under.
-10. Now add a conditional statement that if os.path.isfile('env.py') is True, then "env" should be imported in order to prevent errors if the file is not found due to it being allocated to the ".gitignore" file as standard practice within the supplied IDE template provided by Code Institute.
+11. Now add a conditional statement that if os.path.isfile('env.py') is True, then "env" should be imported in order to prevent errors if the file is not found due to it being allocated to the ".gitignore" file as standard practice within the supplied IDE template provided by Code Institute.
-11. In the settings.py file find the "SECRET_KEY" variable and set it with the value, os.environ.get('SECRET_KEY'), so that it can access our secret key as setup in the env.py file.
+12. In the settings.py file find the "SECRET_KEY" variable and set it with the value, os.environ.get('SECRET_KEY'), so that it can access our secret key as setup in the env.py file.

 ### Wiring up PostgreSQL Database